mend/renovate-ce-ee/docs/gitlab.md

 **`GITHUB_COM_TOKEN`**: A Personal Access Token for a valid user account on github.com.
 This is only used for retrieving changelogs and release notes from repositories hosted on github.com so it does not matter which account it belongs to.
 It needs only read-only access privileges to public repositories.

-#### System hook
+#### System Hook

-To activate Renovate Pro's webhook ability, a GitLab administrator needs to configure a System Hook.
+To activate Renovate Pro's webhook ability, a GitLab administrator needs to configure a System Hook that points to the Renovate installation.

-Configure it to point to Renovate Pro's IP address or hostname along with the port you have exposed, e.g. `http://renovate.company.com:8080/webhook` or `https://1.2.3.4/webhook`.
+Configure it to point to Renovate Pro's server, e.g. `http://renovate.company.com:8080/webhook` or `https://1.2.3.4/webhook`.

+Remember: Renovate's webhook listener binds to port 8080 inside its container, but you can map it (using Docker) to whatever external port you require, including port 80.

-Set the "Secret Token" to the same value you configured for `WEBHOOK_SECRET` earlier, or "renovate" if you left it as default.
+Set the "Secret Token" to the same value you configured for `WEBHOOK_SECRET` earlier, or set it to "renovate" if you left it as default.

-Set triggers for "Push events" and "Merge request events".
+Set Hook triggers for "Push events" and "Merge request events".

+Once you a System Hook is added, Renovate's webhook handler will receive events from *all* repositories.
+Therefore, Renovate maintains a list of all repositories it has access to and discards events from all others.

 ## Testing Renovate Pro